 I am no materialist.
-Young men of narrow intellect and superficial education, but warm-hearted and irritated to excess against a dead past which still would dominate the present; whose vanity is flattered by an idea of intellectual daring; who lack capacity to discover in that which has been the law of that which shall be, are led to confound the negation of a worn-out form of religion, with denial of that eternal religion which is innate in the human soul; and in them materialism assumes the aspect of a generous is fattered by an idea of intellectual during; who hack capacity to discover in that which has been the law of that which shall be are led to confound the negation of a worn-out form of religion, with denial of that eternal religion which is innate in the human soul; and in them materialism assumes the aspect of a generous rebellion, and is often accompanied by power of sacrifice and sincere reverence for liberty.
-But when diffused among the peoples, materialism slowly but infallibly extinguishes the fire of high and noble thought, as well as every spark of free life, through the exclusive worship of material well-being, and finally prostrates them before successful violence, before the despotism of the fait accompti.
-Materialism extinguished every spark of Italian life amongst us three centuries ago; as, eighteen centuries earlier, it had extinguished all republican virtue in Rome; as it would-should it again be infused among our multitudes-extinguish every germ of future greatness in our new-forn Italy.
+Young men of narrow intellect and superficial education, but warm-hearted and irritated to excess against a dead past which still would dominate the present; whose vanity is flattered by an idea of intellectual daring; who lack capacity to discover in that which has been the law of that which shall be, are led to confound the negation of a worn-out form of religion, with denial of that eternal religion which is innate in the human soul; and in them materialism assumes the aspect of a generous rebellion, and is often accompanied by power of sacrifice and sincere reverence for liberty.
+But when diffused among the peoples, materialism slowly but infallibly extinguishes the fire of high and noble thought, as well as every spark of free life, through the exclusive worship of material well-being, and finally prostrates them before successful violence, before the despotism of the fait accompli.
+Materialism extinguished every spark of Italian life amongst us three centuries ago; as, eighteen centuries earlier, it had extinguished all republican virtue in Rome; as it would should it again be infused among our multitudes-extinguish every germ of future greatness in our new-born Italy.

 Morally, materialism is disinherited of all criterion of right, or principle of collective education.
-Between the idea of an intelligent, preordained law, which assigns to human life an aim, and the idea of a blind, unreasoning fatal force of facts, or transitory phenomena, there is no middle path; and materialists, by ignoring the first, are necessarily driven to the wors injo of the second, and prostrate themselves, sooner or later, before the despotism (whether its method be Bonapartist bayonets or republican guillotines is of little matter? of force.
-Admitting neither a providential conception regulating the existence of collective humanity, nor the imortality of the individual Egg, they may, illogically, utter the holy words progress and duty; but they have deprived the first of its basis, and the second of its source.
-The senseless, brutal doctrine cancels from men's minds the only real virtue, sacrifice; for, although individual followers of that doctrine may be urged by a religious instinct within the the facts themselves which, being embraced and explained by hypothesis and discovery, demonstrate truth, require, in order to be usefully observed, interpreted and classified, the guidance of a principle, a pre-accepted conception of law.
-Synthesis, the innate supreme faculty of the human soul, illumines the path of analysis from on high; without its aid analysis could but stumble uncertainly and impotently along a labyrinth of facts, of aspect, and bearing constantly differing according to their relation to other facts.
+Between the idea of an intelligent, preordained law, which assigns to human life an aim, and the idea of a blind, unreasoning, fatal force of facts, or transitory phenomena, there is no middle path; and materialists, by ignoring the first, are necessarily driven to the worship of the second, and prostrate themselves, sooner or later, before the despotism (whether its method be Bonapartist bayonets or republican guillotines is of little matter) of force.
+Admitting neither a providential conception regulating the existence of collective humanity, nor the immortality of the individual Ego, they may, illogically, utter the holy words progress and duty; but they have deprived the first of its basis, and the second of its source.
+The senseless, brutal doctrine cancels from men's minds the only real virtue, sacrifice; for, although individual followers of that doctrine may be urged by a religious instinct within them to fulfil it, they cannot teach it.
+What avails martyrdom for a holy idea, when all pledge of future benefit to the race, or even to the individual himself, is destroyed?
+Amid the darkness of a world deprived of all ideal: in a brief. tormented existence, ungoverned by any law save sensation and the appetites to which it gives rise, the answer of mankind to every moral lesson will be, Egotism.
+Such has, in fact, been their answer in all those periods when a common faith has passed away, and given place to the anarchy of cold and sterile negations: panem et eircenses : each for himself; Interest, lord of all.